 - Education – Use of the body for education generally implies the body is used in a higher education program or continuing education of experienced surgeons and physicians.
 The body is generally kept in-tact at all times and following the educational use, cremated in its entirety and returned to the family.
 You might expect this process to take one to two years.

 - Research – Use of the body for research generally implies the body is dismembered and various parts are used for research by private industry conducting research.
 Depending on the type of program you have chosen, the various body parts may or may not be returned to be reunited with the rest of the donor for cremation and the family may get some cremated remains returned to them after the research.
 Private industry is known to pay vast amounts of money for body parts and, financially, this type of donation program stands to benefit greatly from your generous donation.
 Unfortunately, that financial benefit is not shared with the family that offers the donation.

-There are only three education oriented body donation programs in Oregon.
+There are only two education oriented body donation programs in Oregon.
 Each of these programs will pay the transportation cost to facilitate a whole body donation.
 It is our recommendation that you call each of these programs directly and ask them specific questions about the program, use of the body and the cremation process following.

 Oregon Health & Science University - “Body Donation Program”

 Western University of Health Sciences - “Willed Body Program”

 This is very important information regarding Whole Body Donation